LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK02D1-PublishingToAzure.md

 ## Deploy a Web App to Azure

+### Create an App Service on Azure

+- On the [Azure portal](https://portal.azure.com) web page, search for or browse to "App Services" (aka "Web App") and click on "Create", then choose "Web App".
+- Select the options shown in the screen-shot below:

 ### Publish Your App from Visual Studio

 - In Visual Studio, run the publish wizard by right-clicking on the project and selecting publish.